kigster/fibonacci-by-language/README.md

-# Fibonacci in Four Compiled Languages
+# Fibonacci in Six Compiled Languages, Two Interpreted, & Assembly

 This is a quick repo that compares Fibonacci Sequence generations up to 100.